 How Roth 403(b) Plans Work

 Employers can choose to make matching contributions to employee plans, but they’re not required to do so.
-The combined limit on annual contributions, which includes both employee and employer contributions, is $66,000 for 2022 (up from $58,000 in 2021) or 100% of the employee’s compensation for the most recent year of service, whichever is less.
+The combined limit on annual contributions, which includes both employee and employer contributions, is $66,000 for 2023 or 100% of the employee’s compensation for the most recent year of service, whichever is less.

 Something distinctive about 403(b) plans is that if the plan allows for it, employees who have at least 15 years of service with a public school system, hospital, home health service agency, health and welfare service agency, church or association of churches can make additional catch-up contributions.
 The amount they could contribute above the annual limit is the lesser of: